 Prof Dr F. Cörvers

 Professor Frank Cörvers (1966) combines his chair in Demographic Transition, human capital and employment at the Maastricht University School of Business and Economics (SBE) with the Human Capital in the Region research programme at the Research Centre for Education and the Labour Market (ROA).
-For this chair, he is affiliated to the Neimed Centre of expertise on Demographic Changes at the Open University in Heerlen.
+For this chair, he is affiliated to the Neimed socio-economic knowledge institute at the Open University in Heerlen.
 Furthermore he is member of the ROA management team and director of the Graduate School of Business and Economics (GSBE) at Maastricht University.
 He is, among other positions, member of the scientific board of ITEM, fellow at MACIMIDE and member of the supervisory board of Zuyd University of Applied Sciences.
 He is also part-time professor in the Teacher Labour Market at the Tilburg Law School of Tilburg University.
 For this endowed chair, he is affiliated to CAOP.

 Frank Cörvers studied general economics at the universities of Maastricht and Hannover and obtained his doctorate at Maastricht University on the impact of education and training on the international competitiveness of manufacturing sectors.
 Subsequently he was employed as a lecturer at the School of Business and Economics of Maastricht University, and as a researcher, project leader and manager at Statistics Netherlands (CBS) and ROA.